ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 :::Hider Recipe for a Good Graph

-1. Identify the independent and dependent variables and make sure you put them on the correct axis.
+1. Identify the independent and dependent variables, and make sure you put them on the correct axes.
 2. Determine the range of each variable.
 Your data should take up most of the area of your plot.
-There *should not* be any large blanks areas.
+There *should not* be any large blank areas.
-3. Clearly label each axis with variable name and unit of measurement.
+3. Clearly label each axis with the variable name and unit of measurement.
 4. Plot the data as a scatter plot.
-DO NOT "connect the dots."
+DO NOT &ldquo;connect the dots.&rdquo;
-5. Draw the line of best fit (usually linear) and include equation.
+5. Draw the line of best fit (usually linear) and include its equation.
-6. Provide a descriptive titles that communicates the scenario that is being plotted.
+6. Provide a descriptive title that communicates the scenario that you are plotting.
 :::

-When it comes to a title, **don't** provide a title like "Distance vs Time."
-This is a bad title.
+When it comes to a title, **don&rsquo;t** provide a title like &ldquo;Distance vs. Time.&rdquo; This is a bad title.
 This information can be determined from just looking at the axes.
-Your title should describe what is happening, e.g. "Distance Traveled by Car on Vacation Trip."
+Your title should describe what is happening, *e.g.*, &ldquo;Distance Traveled by Car on Vacation Trip.&rdquo;

-[Fi](#Fi-goodgraph), below, is an example of a good plot, which shows the relationship between a few different color (wavelength) LEDs and the measured voltage at which they turn on.
+[Fi](#Fi-goodgraph), below, is an example of a good plot, which shows the relationship between the color (wavelength) of the light emitted by several different LEDs and the measured voltage at which they turn on.
 The Inverse Wavelength is the independent variable and the Turn-on Voltage is the dependent variable.